LordDz/website/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-This is my website for my portfolio projects, more updates will come in the near future.
+This is my website for my portfolio projects, more updates will come in the near future!

 ## Table of Contents